archetype-themes/plugin-theme-component/README.md

   COMPONENTSELECTOR  [default: *] component name or names (comma-separated) or "*" for all components

 FLAGS
-  -i, --generate-import-map         generate import map -m, --generate-template-map       generate template map -n, --collection-name=<value>     name of the component collection -s, --[no-]setup-files            copy setup files to theme directory -t, --theme-dir=<value>           [default: https://github.com/archetype-themes/explorer] directory that contains
+  -i, --generate-import-map         Generate import map -m, --generate-template-map       Generate template map -n, --collection-name=<value>     Name of the component collection -s, --[no-]setup-files            Copy setup files to theme directory -t, --theme-dir=<value>           [default: https://github.com/archetype-themes/explorer] Directory that contains
-                                    theme files for development -v, --collection-version=<value>  version of the component collection -w, --[no-]watch                  watch for changes in theme and component directories -y, --[no-]preview                sync changes to theme directory --environment=<value>         The environment to apply to the current command.
+                                    theme files for development -v, --collection-version=<value>  Version of the component collection -w, --[no-]watch                  Watch for changes in theme and component directories -y, --[no-]preview                Sync changes to theme directory --environment=<value>         The environment to apply to the current command.
       --host=<value>                Set which network interface the web server listens on.
 The default value is 127.0.0.1.